 5.9 Band plan(s)

 Amateur and amateur-satellite services band planning is achieved on a regional basis in order to take into account the regional differences with the frequency allocations.
-The current IARU recommended band plans for the frequency range 1 240-1 300 MHz across the three regions are summarized in the table below.
-(From Document 5A/276)
+The current IARU recommended band plans for the frequency range 1 240-1 300 MHz across the three regions are summarized in the table below

 The published band plans for each of the three regions may differ and may not be fully harmonised at the detailed level for every amateur service application.
 However, it is necessary to harmonise parts of the band for specific applications where these could involve inter-regional communications.
 This applies particularly to parts of the band recommended for narrowband weak signal applications.
-(From Document 5A/276)

 The three recommended band plans across each of the IARU regions can be summarized according to the table below: